jaredhoward/dbac/apps/alpha_price_list/README.md

 This app provides tools to:

-* retrieve the current AlphaPriceList.pdf that is provided on the website
+* retrieve the current or previous AlphaPriceList.pdf that is provided on the website
 * read a saved price list
 * convert the PDF price list to an Excel XLSX version that includes:
   * automatic filters